 The 1970s saw an increased urbanization in Orange County and with it came a rise in criminal prosecutions, and a larger Public Defender's Office.
 Upon the untimely death of Frank Williams, Jr. in 1981, Ron Butler became Public Defender.
 Carl C. Holmes then served as Public Defender until his retirement in January 2003, when Deborah A. Kwast began her service as the head of the approximately 370-person department.

 On August 2, 2011, Deborah Kwast retired and Frank Ospino was appointed Interim Public Defender.
 On January 27, 2012, Frank Ospino was appointed Public Defender as a result of an extensive recruitment.
-On December 30, 2015, Frank Ospino retired and Sharon Petrosino was appointed Interim Public Defender.
+On December 30, 2015, Frank Ospino retired and Sharon Petrosino was appointed Public Defender.